Solving Trigonometry the programmer way

 I think we can find the length of AP now with the newly learned theorems.

-I’ll solve it in Ruby’s IRB, for convenience.
+I’ll solve it in Ruby’s IRB

-Interactive Ruby (aka IRB) is like the Jupyter Notebook Python people love.
-It is the default REPL for Ruby suitable for quick calculation like this.
 IRB is a bit better because it is installed by default with Ruby runtime.
-So it is more ubiquitous, and it is arguably easier to bring up.
+So it is more ubiquitous,

 Starting with the law of sines.